Duke BTE Curriculum & Courses

 • Annual meeting with the program director

-• Student-run "Chalk Talks"
+• Student-run industry "Chalk Talks"

 6. Additional Requirements for CBTE Fellows